+Artificial Intelligence is an increasing concern for small businesses in the modern world of cybersecurity.
 Cyber attackers have learned that using AI and machine-based attacks can speed up their process significantly.
 Machines are capable of conducting precise attacks on a massive scale.

 Cyber attacks come in numerous forms, and learning to recognize them quickly can help save your organization both time and money.
-Be sure to research, and utilize proven software that offers regular updates and scans to protect against this multitude of threats.
+Be sure to research and utilize proven software that offers regular updates and scans to protect against this multitude of threats.

 You can also stay informed, educated, and up-to-date with cyber threats and other important topics by using BerniePortal’s comprehensive resources:

 HR Glossary—featuring the most common HR terms, acronyms, and compliance

 HR Guides—essential pillars, covering an extensive list of comprehensive HR topics

 BernieU—free online HR courses, approved for SHRM and HRCI recertification credit